timbuckley/redux-saga-test-engine/README.md

   throwError,

   // Helper method.
-  // When used as value in the mapping can return different values on each call,
+  // When used as value in the mapping, it can return different values on each call,
   // defined by passed generator function. stub,
 } = require('redux-saga-test-engine')